djaus2/BruceEckel.github.io/_posts/2017-01-07-a-canonical-equals-for-java.md

 */
 ```

 Normally you'll want to relax this restriction.
-Typically, if two objects have
+Typically, if two objects are
-fields with identical values, you'll consider those objects equal, but there
+the same type and have fields with identical values, you'll consider those
-may also be fields that you don't want to include in the `equals()` comparison.
+objects equal, but there may also be fields that you don't want to include in
+the `equals()` comparison.
 This is part of the class design process.

 A proper `equals()` must satisfy the following five conditions: